aMartin6/Final_Project/Initial_Project_Ideas.md

 * Science is all about making models and using them to predict events in real life.
 * A **model** is anything that is used to represent real life.
 It can be many things, often mathematical.
-* Making a model is theortical physics, and comparing a model to real life is experimental physics.
+* Making a model is theoretical physics and comparing a model to real life is experimental physics.

 #### The Computational Physicist